 As in previous years, the majority of casualty crashes involving speed occurred during the week, Monday to Friday between 9am and 3pm (see Graph 12).
-The 17-25 year age group had the highest number of speeding crashes by motor vehicle controller, rising significantly after years of decline.
-This age group accounts for half of all speed related crashes and this is a major concern.
-There does not appear to be any reason for this sharp increase in this age group and this is concerning.
-There was also a small rise in the number of persons aged 60+ age group.
+The 17-25 year age group had the highest number of speeding crashes by motor vehicle controller, although the number returned to trend.
+This age group accounts for almost half of all speed related crashes and this is a concern.